WIFI

 Wi-Fi Connection Fault

-Thermostat or app shows 'WIFI' error or Wi-Fi icon flashing; remote control via app not available.
+The thermostat or app shows a 'WIFI' error or a flashing Wi-Fi icon; remote control via the app is not available.

 Advertisements